New generation of women saying: “Not yet”

 Yet 1.4 million women in Myanmar do not have access to family planning.
 Among women who are married or in a union, 52 per cent use modern contraceptives – less than the regional average of 67 per cent.
 Sixteen per cent of married or in-union women would like to space or limit their births but are not using contraceptives.

 UNFPA is working with health systems to improve access to family planning, even in remote areas.
-In the last four years, UNFPA has provided family planning, family planning and maternal and reproductive health commodities worth over $12 million in Myanmar, and has invested $2.5 million into a new logistics system to improve the stocking and inventory of contraceptives in hard-to-reach areas.
+In the last four years, UNFPA has provided family planning, maternal and reproductive health commodities worth over $12 million in Myanmar, and has invested $2.5 million into a new logistics system to improve the stocking and inventory of contraceptives in hard-to-reach areas.

 UNFPA also supports family planning training for medical professionals.